 Investors in Pupils

-We are the First School In Cheshire to Gain this Award and have since successfully been re-assessed (September 2018) and continue to meet its criteria!
+We were the First School In Cheshire to Gain this Award and have since successfully been re-assessed (September 2018) and continue to meet its criteria!

 What is “Investors in Pupils”?

 - It is a charter mark, originating from the West Yorkshire Local Authorities, designed to develop pupils’ responsibility and participation in their own education

 - It can empower all pupils, increase motivation and contribute to raising standards throughout the Key Stages

 It has at its core the following Important Features